 Add the offline module file as an exception.
 Adding these exceptions vary for each antivirus:

 - Bitdefender: http://www.bitdefender.co.uk/support/how-to-add-application-or-process-exclusions-in-bitdefender-control-center-1119.html

 - Norton: http://www.sfrep.com/knowledgebase/?id=1269

 - Mcafee: http://smallbusiness.chron.com/add-exceptions-mcafee-69566.html

 If you add an exception and find things are greyed out, your IT policy could be a problem.

 If your laptop is managed by an in-house IT team, blockers could be in place prohibiting the offline module from running (either with the downloaded software or by blocking the url).
 You will more than likely not have the permission to resolve the issue yourself and will require help from your IT department.

-If you have tried all of the above and are still experiencing issues then please submit a ticket and a member of the Bolt support team will be in touch to assist.
+If you have tried all of the above and are still experiencing issues then please submit a ticket and a member of the Sponge Support team will be in touch to assist.